avarga/tkpath/doc/README.txt

     This is how SVG works (bad?).
 Currently all a style's options ever set are recorded in a cumulative way using a mask.
 Even if an option is set to its default it takes precedence over an items option.

+    Arrow options accepted by pline, polyline and path objects.
+Arrows are not implemented on surfaces (see tkp::surface).

  o The group item